shafnasir/MyPlanBook/team.md

 - Alexei Blinov: blinoval:
   - Can answer immediately or worst case: within a few hours if busy.
 - Michael De Lisio: delisiom:
-  - Can respond to text messages fastest (within 0-2 hours) and emails daily
+  - Can respond to text messages fastest (within 0-2 hours) and emails daily.
 - Brandon Joubran: joubranb:
   - Can respond to text messages and personal email the quickest, within 0-3 hours.
 - Xiaoyang Wu: wuxiaoy9